-Our social science program is interdisciplinary and encourages you to examine a wide range of human experiences through the theories and methodologies of the social sciences.
-These disciplines seek to understand the structure, culture and functioning of modern society, as well as changes that have occurred through social, cultural, historical, economic and political processes.
+Stetson's Social Science major is interdisciplinary and encourages you to examine a wide range of human experiences through the theories and methodologies of the social sciences.
+You will learn to understand the structure, culture and functioning of modern society, as well as changes that have occurred through social, cultural, historical, economic and political processes.

-Rather than majoring in one specific social science discipline, you will be exposed to a wider range of social science fields and allows you to concentrate in two of them.
-The major is comprised of seven units in one discipline (the primary area of concentration, or primary discipline) and four units in a second discipline (the secondary area of concentration, or secondary discipline).
+Rather than majoring in one specific social science discipline, you will be exposed to a wider range of social science fields — and you may specialize in two of them.
+The major is comprised of seven units in one discipline (the primary area of concentration) and four units in a second discipline (the secondary area of concentration).

 "Mary is a great example of an individual who has overcome obstacles to thrive in her many pursuits."

 Mary Willison '22 as described by Rachel Core, PhD, Social Science professor (Willison received a full scholarship to attend University of Mississippi Law School)

 "The incredible gift of Stetson University is the opportunity to form a one-on-one relationship with a professor.
 It is life-changing to have someone sit down and listen and understand what you're passionate about."

 As an interdisciplinary major that focuses on research, internships and preparation for graduate studies, a Social Science degree paves the way for many potential career paths.
 They include economics, environmental science, history, political science, psychology, sociology, anthropology and more.
 One example: According to the U.S. Bureau of Labor Statistics, the leading occupations for holders of a Social Science degree are in management and business/financial operations.

 - Rachel Core, PhD, The Johns Hopkins University